Discovery Launchpad: Coaching & Support for New U Startups

 Directing the Discovery Launchpad program are Mary MacCarthy, venture program manager, and Joel Cannon, Discovery Launchpad program leader.
 In addition, the program has five external advisors who will coach participants through the process of launching a startup company based on University research.

 A UW-Madison lecturer in entrepreneurship, Bock co-founded and has been CEO or chief financial officer for four life science companies spun out of university research.
 He has negotiated license agreements, raised capital, and initiated commercial activities at each startup before turning them over to professional management.
-Bock raised more than $50 million in private equity and achieved more than $200 million in exit/acquisition value.
+His ventures have raised more than $50 million in private equity and achieved more than $200 million in exit/acquisition value.
 He has also managed multiple angel investing networks, facilitating more than $10 million into early-stage technology firms.

 Charles L. Dennis II